juji-io/site/blog/where-is-artificial-intelligence-ai-how-to-make-a-chatbot-smart.md

 The examples shown in Figure 2, Figure 5, and Figure 6 are good test cases to detect a chatbot's smart in dialog management.
 For really smart chabots, you could even test how a chatbot handles multi-level interruptions (Figure 7).

 ![This shows how a chatbot handles multiple, nested user interruptions.
 The user interrupted the chatbot's flow by asking the chatbot a question.
 While the chatbot is answering the user's question, the user interrupted the flow by asking another question.]( "Figure 7.
 An example showing that a chatbot handles multi-level user interruptions as indicated.")

+## Can the chatbot be personal?

+We suggest two ways to test whether a chatbot has the smart to personalize a conversation.
+One is to directly ask the chatbot "How much do you know about me?" or ask for a recommendation if appropriate.
+The second is to